threefoldtech/zos/docs/internals/identity/identity.md

 	// NodeID returns the node id (public key)
 	NodeID() StrIdentifier

+	// NodeIDNumeric returns the node registered ID.
+	NodeIDNumeric() (uint32, error)

 	// FarmID return the farm id this node is part of. this is usually a configuration
 	// that the node is booted with.
 An error is returned if the farmer id is not configured FarmID() (FarmID, error)

+	// Farm returns name of the farm.
+Or error
+	Farm() (string, error)

 	//FarmSecret get the farm secret as defined in the boot params FarmSecret() (string, error)